I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Ms. Lauter was right in one respect: the National Alliance did fall apart, but its core beliefs live on and have been amplified.

 Turner joins with Aryan sympathizers to take control of the government.
-In 1999, a truck bomb is exploded outside FBI headquarters by the “Organization” (white supremacists) to overthrow the “System” (American society).
-And then, Turner undertakes a suicide mission to fly a bomb-laden plane into the Pentagon, crippling the defence nerve centre.
+In 1999, a truck bomb explodes outside FBI headquarters by the “Organization” (white supremacists) to overthrow the “System” (American society).
+Then, Turner undertakes a suicide mission to fly a bomb-laden plane into the Pentagon, crippling the defence nerve centre.

 The description of the bombing of the FBI building has an eerie echo.
 In the book, a rental truck is loaded with ammonium nitrate fertilizer, fuel oil, and dynamite.
 It is detonated shortly after 9 a.m., killing hundreds of people.

 On the morning of April 19, 1995, Timothy McVeigh parked a rented truck outside the Alfred P. Murrah federal building in Oklahoma City.
 It was packed with ammonium nitrate and fuel oil.
 At 9.02 a.m., the bomb was detonated, tearing off the front of the building and killing 168 people.